Bidding for offshore wind turbines in the United States exceeds 1.5 billion dollars

 – Legal risks –

-While the major Build Back Better investment plan proposed by the American president is still paralyzed in Congress, his government could rely on the results of the current auction “to strengthen its good faith in green energy” , advances Timothy Fox, of the independent research firm ClearView Energy Partners.
+While the major Build Back Better investment plan proposed by the American president is still paralyzed in Congress, his government might rely on the results of the current auction “to strengthen its good faith in green energy” , advances Timothy Fox, of the independent research firm ClearView Energy Partners.

 These auctions are only the beginning of a long process, the companies having won the lots must now obtain a permit and then build the wind turbines.